ChulhoonJang/avm_dataset/README.md

+The implementation code of semantic segmentation for AVM is available in this [link](https://github.com/ChulhoonJang/avm_ss)

 ## Description of *SS*(Semantic Segmentation) dataset

 This dataset contains 6763 camera images at a resolution of 320 x 160 pixels.
 There are four categories: free space, marker, vehicle, and other objects.
 For each image, a corresponding ground truth image is composed of four color annotations to distinguish different classes.